 PRONUNCIATION: SFERL-yeesh-kee CHAH-chahk TRANSLATION: Čačak-type dance (Čačak means "dried mud") from Svrljig SOURCE: Dick Oakes learned this dance from Dick Crum who learned it in the early 1950s from villagers of the Svrljig area, just over the hill from the city of Niš in southeastern Serbia.
 Several other instructors have taught the dance in the US, including Dave Rosenberg and Larry Weiner.
 Carol Walker taught a variant at the 1977 California Kolo Festival.
-BACKGROUND: According to Dick Crum, though this unusual 11-measure dance has fallen from the region's repertoire of dances, it adheres to the character of dances from the Svrljig area.
+BACKGROUND: In 1971, Larry Weiner traveled to Svrljig and although at that time it appeared that this unusual 11-measure dance has fallen from the region's repertoire of dances, the dance adheres to the character of dances from the Svrljig area.
 Svrljig is situated on the river Svrljiški Timok, 30 km east of Niš, the biggest city in south Serbia.
 The slopes of the Svrljig Mountains are fascinating.
 MUSIC: Folk Dancer (45rpm) MH-3029

 Village Dances from Svrljig Jugoslavia LW-1